randonneesdatatrek/Team_11/README.md

 * This is the console interface for end users, it give an inetractive acces for differents modules of project.
 * Module Statistics, it will be imported by main module to perform descriptive statistics and make a report.
 * Module machine learning, it will be imported by main module to peform clasification and prediction.
-*In this module we do also data clean up, we have to verifiy if there is any missing data and try out what better way *deal with them and if there is a wrong data, say a non-numeric value inside a numeric column etc..
+*In this module we also do data clean up the data, we have to verifiy if there is any missing data and try out what better way to deal with them and if there is a wrong data, say a non-numeric value inside a numeric column etc..
 * Other comming up later on.
 ### Author Kamel Haoua